ducduyando/Adventure-Time/README.md

 ![Test](https://github.com/user-attachments/assets/e5508c24-b7d6-4e12-a05e-d5b1b2978fe7)

+Mana cost: 1 Points

-Finn activates a shield which blocks any damage for a while
+Finn activates a shield which reduces or blocks any damage for a while

 - Skill 3: NUM 3

 ![FinnSkill3](https://github.com/user-attachments/assets/be6c2ef9-3604-4cba-ac32-d803ea269d13)

+Mana cost: 2 Points
+Damage: 2 HP
+Heal: 1 HP

 Finn takes longer time to use this ability and it can be canceled by taking damage while charging up, but it will does more damage and heals Finn